The call for nominations is currently closed

-The award is open to global health researchers 8 to 15 years post PhD in the calendar year of nomination, except in the case of significant interruptions to a research career, and may include areas such as, but not limited to, infectious diseases, nutrition and vaccine development.
+The award recognises research of the highest standing in the field of global health and is open to researchers 8 to 15 years post PhD in the calendar year of nomination, except in the case of significant interruptions to a research career, and may include areas such as, but not limited to, infectious diseases, nutrition and vaccine development.

 Funds were donated by Lady Tania Feldmann and Professor Sir Marc Feldmann AC FMedSci FAA FRS to establish this award over a 20 year period.
 It will be presented annually from 2015 and biennially from 2018 and is restricted to candidates who are normally resident in Australia.